-You'll need access to Adobe Illustrator; if you don't have the software you can download a trial from the Adobe website.
-You'll also need the following:
+You'll need access to Adobe Illustrator; if you don't have the software, you can download a trial from the Adobe website.
+You'll also need the following for this Blend tool Illustrator tutorial:

 1. Open the Line File Provided